1. Introduction: Why ASC 842 Still Challenges Accounting Teams in 2026

 How do I calculate the incremental borrowing rate (IBR)?

 The incremental borrowing rate is the rate a lessee would pay to borrow funds to purchase a similar asset with similar terms and collateral.
-To calculate it, start with a base rate (such as your actual borrowing rate or a credit-adjusted risk-free rate), then adjust for lease-specific factors including the lease term, the nature of the underlying asset (collateral), and the economic environment.
-Document your methodology thoroughly for audit purposes.
+Start with a base rate (such as your actual borrowing rate or a credit-adjusted risk-free rate), then adjust for lease-specific factors including the lease term, the nature of the underlying asset (collateral), and the economic environment.
+Document your methodology for audit purposes.

 What is a right-of-use (ROU) asset?

 A right-of-use asset represents a lessee’s right to use an underlying asset for the lease term.
-It is initially measured as the lease liability amount plus any prepaid lease payments, initial direct costs, and less any lease incentives received.
-The ROU asset is subsequently reduced through amortization over the lease term (for finance leases using straight-line method; for operating leases using amounts that produce straight-line expense).
+It is initially measured as the lease liability amount plus any prepaid lease payments and initial direct costs, less any lease incentives received.
+It is subsequently reduced through amortization over the lease term.

 Do I need lease accounting software for ASC 842 compliance?

-While small organizations with very few leases might manage ASC 842 compliance using spreadsheets, lease accounting software becomes essential as your portfolio grows or becomes more complex.
-Software automates calculations, generates journal entries, produces required disclosures, tracks modifications, and maintains an audit trail—significantly reducing the risk of errors and the time required for monthly close.
-Most organizations find that software pays for itself through reduced accounting time and audit fees.
+For organizations with very few simple leases, spreadsheets may suffice.
+However, lease accounting software becomes essential as your portfolio grows or becomes more complex.
+Software automates calculations, generates journal entries, produces required disclosures, tracks modifications, and maintains an audit trail—significantly reducing error risk and the time required for monthly close.

 How long does ASC 842 implementation take?

-Implementation timelines vary based on the size and complexity of your lease portfolio.
+Implementation timelines vary based on portfolio size and complexity.
 Organizations with under 50 leases can typically complete initial implementation in 4-8 weeks with proper planning and tools.
 Larger organizations with hundreds of leases may require 3-6 months.
 Using lease accounting software with professional abstraction services can significantly accelerate implementation, with some organizations going live in less than one week.

 Transform Your Lease Accounting Process

-Join thousands of organizations that have simplified ASC 842 compliance with iLeasePro.
+Join the organizations that have simplified ASC 842 compliance with iLeasePro.
 Schedule your personalized demo today.